 A: Yes!
 Partners can discuss genetic risks, lifestyle changes, and support.

-• Small changes now can have a big impact on your baby’s future
+- Most pregnancies are healthy with proper preparation, and small changes now can have a big impact on your baby’s future.

-• Follow your personalized plan (e.g., adjust medications, take supplements).
+- You should consider pre-pregnancy vaginal microbiome testing and follow your personalised plan (e.g., adjust medications, take supplements).